gluap/pyess/README.rst

 Changelog
 =========
+**2020-04-26 0.1.1**
+ - fix issue where commands via mqtt were not working
+ - add ``--interval_seconds`` parameter for mqtt client to allow experimenting with poll timeouts on user side
+ - fix logout handling on aiohttp

 **2020-04-15 0.1.0**
  - fix issue with fetch_password using wrong IP
  - fix documentation
  - add new mqtt synchronization service script

 **2019-11-03 0.0.3**
  - add aiohttp-based backend for use with asyncio

 **2019-10-12 0.0.2**
  - some minor fixes

 **2019-10-09 0.0.1**
  - More documentation
  - Initial commit for pypi relase

 **License**::